 How awesome is that!
 You must remind yourself—as I do—who you are from time to time.
 It is critical in these perilous times that we expel negativity and renew our minds with the Word of God!

 So, when you begin to think or speak negatively of yourself, take a look at these scriptures that God stated in His Word.
 Speak them over your life.
 As a matter of fact, begin to say these scriptures over your life each day.
 It will transform and renew your soul.
 I promise—you will begin to walk victoriously.
 You are a child of God—made in his image.
 Let that sink into your soul!

 Be blessed my friends.

-Note: Try doing a biblical study in an area where your words or actions have been negative.
+Try doing a biblical study in an area where your words or actions have been negative and allow the Lord to transform your negativity to positivity.
 It will revolutionize your thinking!